This post was updated with current dates and information in September 2018.

 Explore the potential of 3D design and printing as a valuable prototyping and additive manufacturing tool with this introductory, hands-on, two-day course.
 Learn how to harness 3D technology to develop your own ideas and products.

-- Dates: Thursday June 21st and Friday June 22, 2018.
-Next course in December 2018 and then every school holidays – exact dates TBC.
+- Dates: next course in December 2018 and then every school holidays – exact dates TBC.

 - Time: 9am to 5pm

 - Venue: University of Adelaide, Nexus Building, Corner Pulteney Street and North Terrace, Adelaide

 The cost of the two-day course is $500.
 This includes access to 3D printers, software and tools.
 Participants will also experience taking an idea through the complete design cycle: inquiring and analysis, developing an idea, creating a solution, and evaluating your design.
 The course will also include a tour of Adelaide University’s 3D printing program.